h2r/baxter_face_tracking_demos/README.md

 # baxter_face_tracking_demos
+This demos was created Brown University's h2r Human to Robots Laboratory.

 A collection of face tracking demos for baxter.
 To run you need to have Ein, which you can find here https://github.com/h2r/ein.

 Go to "~/catkin_ws/src".
 Run "git clone https://github.com/dhalper1/baxter_face_tracking_demos.git".